Disney’s Grand Floridian Cafe Review (with Menu)

-Disney’s Grand Floridian Cafe has been a family favorite for the past several years.
-The restaurant is one of our go-to places for a nice, relaxing lunch or late breakfast.
+Disney’s Grand Floridian Cafe has been a family favorite for more years than I can count.
+It’s one of our go-to places for breakfast, lunch, and dinner when visiting Walt Disney World.

-There are many perks about visiting this little cafe nestled in the back corner of the Grand Floridian’s main building.
-And a visit to the resort, in general, is something well worth the time for most on a Disney vacation.
+In fact, there are numerous perks to visiting this little cafe nestled in the back corner of the Grand Floridian’s main building.
+For some, having a reason to visit the resort is enough to secure a reservation at the restaurant.

-Grand Floridian Cafe is located in the back of the Grand’s main building next door to 1900 Park Fare.
+Grand Floridian Cafe is located toward the back of the Grand Floridian’s main building next to 1900 Park Fare.
 Both restaurants are in a hallway just off the lobby.

 Grand Floridian Cafe Menu

-One of my favorite things about dining at Grand Floridian Cafe is that they offer a lunch menu combined with their breakfast items.
+One of our favorite things about dining at Grand Floridian Cafe is that they offer a lunch menu combined with their breakfast items.
 Therefore, if you feel in the mood for breakfast items at lunch, you have plenty of options.
-This is also nice for children, as they have more selections on the menu than average.

 Grand Floridian Cafe Review

 During our lunch visit, my son ordered the allergy-friendly Mickey waffles.
-The waffles come with a choice of bacon or sausage.
+These waffles came with a choice of bacon or sausage.
 This was more of a late breakfast and early lunch for us, so he ordered an additional side of bacon.
-Disney is using a different allergy-free baking mix from what we have been told since they re-opened.

-My son enjoys the Mickey waffles, but he said he didn’t care for this new mix as much.
-That’s a soy spread in the background above that is used as a butter replacement.
+He enjoys the Mickey waffles.
+That’s a soy butter spread in the background that is used as a butter replacement.

-On this visit, I went with an item off the appetizer portion of the menu and an item from the “salads and such” section.
-If you want to try multiple things, I always suggest going with one or two appetizers.
-Or you can combine one with a soup and salad instead of ordering a traditional entree.
+On this visit, I started with an item from the “salads and such” section.
+If you want to try multiple things, I suggest going with one or two appetizers over an entree.
+Or you can combine an appetizer with a soup and salad instead of ordering a traditional entree.

-First, we have a look at the Avocado Toast.
-This is also considered a vegan, plant-based item on the Grand Floridian breakfast menu.
+First, we have a look at the Avocado Toast, which is also a plant-based menu item.

-I didn’t anticipate receiving this many shrimp, and I was impressed with the quality of the food presented.
-The only thing I wasn’t crazy about was the bit of cilantro garnish sprinkled over the top.
-But it was by no means a deal-breaker.
+I didn’t anticipate receiving so many shrimp (six total), and I was impressed with the dish’s presentation.
+Unfortunately, my one complaint was that it had a bit of cilantro sprinkled over the top.
+However, it was by no means a deal-breaker.

 They say that cilantro is an herb that either you love or hate.
 For me, I’ve just never been crazy about it.
 But I wouldn’t let that stop you from ordering this dish.

-As for the salmon, it was one of the best meals I had on a week-long stay at Disney.
+As for the salmon, it was one of the best meals I had at Disney World.
 The green beans were fresh, and the rice had a lemon-y ginger twang that was quite refreshing.

 Next, we have the Impossible Burger plant-based meal.
-I feel like the photos I took of this burger do it no justice at all.
+Unfortunately, the photos I took of this burger do no justice.

 So while not perfect in appearance, this is another delicious option.
 The French fries here were similar to steak fries.
 I hadn’t had this kind of fries in so long, and I found myself devouring them.

 Since I initially enjoyed this meal, I’ve had several variations of Impossible Burgers at Walt Disney World, and so far, this has still been my favorite.
-Coming in second place is the one next door at Polynesians quick-service, Captain Cook’s (review).
+Coming in second place is the one next door at Polynesian Resort’s quick-service, Captain Cook’s.
 They have a roasted red pepper and arugula burger.

-On this evening, when we spoke with the chef, she asked my son what he would like to eat, and he mentioned a burger.
-There wasn’t an option on the menu with any bun that my son could actually eat.
+This evening, when we spoke with the chef, she asked my son what he would like to eat, and he mentioned a burger.
+Unfortunately, there wasn’t an option on the menu with any bun that my son could actually eat.

-However, the chef said she did have rolls that were safe, and she could make sliders.
-So while these aren’t actual menu items, they represent a good idea of how the chefs typically handle food allergies at Disney.
+However, the chef said she had rolls that were allergy-friendly, and she could make sliders.
+So while these aren’t actual menu items, they represent how the chefs typically handle food allergies at Disney.

 This turned out to be a great option for him, and I was glad it was anything other than allergy-free chicken nuggets.
 A good chef at Disney will go above and beyond to make sure anyone dealing with food allergies has a wonderful meal.

-We’ve had so many good experiences with the chefs and the cast members attending us in the restaurants.
+Over the years, we’ve had many good experiences with the chefs and the cast members attending us in the restaurants.
 I feel like I can never express how thankful I am for these dining opportunities.
-I’m sure if you have food allergies, you probably understand the sentiment.
+If you have food allergies, you probably understand the sentiment.

 Final Thoughts on this Grand Floridian Cafe Review

 Whether you stay at Disney’s Grand Floridian or are just visiting as a day guest, you can’t go wrong with a trip to this hidden gem.
-The prices are very reasonable, and the service we have received here has always been excellent.
-Grand Floridian Cafe is one of my few go-to dining places in the long list of Disney restaurant reviews.
+The prices are reasonable, and we’ve always received excellent service.

 Or you might enjoy a few of these other favorite resort restaurants at Disney.